pymupdf/PyMuPDF/docs/font.rst

       Name of the font.
 May be "" or "(null)".

+   .. attribute:: bbox

+      The font bbox.
+This is the maximum of its glyph bboxes.

    .. attribute:: glyph_count

       The number of glyphs defined in the font.

 .. rubric:: Footnotes

-.. [#f1] MuPDF does not support all fontfiles with this feature and will raise exceptions like *"mupdf: FT_New_Memory_Face((null)): unknown file format"*, if encounters issues.
+.. [#f1] MuPDF does not support all fontfiles with this feature and will raise exceptions like *"mupdf: FT_New_Memory_Face((null)): unknown file format"*, if it encounters issues.

-.. [#f2] Builtin module *array* has been chosen for its speed and its compact representation of values with an identical type.
+.. [#f2] The built-in module *array* has been chosen for its speed and its compact representation of values.